agamgk1/RunLengthEncoding_app/README.md

-Simple application showing the operation of the RRun Length Encoding algorithm
+Simple application showing the operation of the Run Length Encoding algorithm

 Technologies:
 - Java 8